OPS-E2E-PPE/VBA-Docs/api/Project.series.md

 ---
-title: Series Object (Project) ms.prod: project-server ms.assetid: 38a834ec-4076-82ef-a6bd-55a1ee2624bd
+title: Series object (Project) ms.service: project-server ms.assetid: 38a834ec-4076-82ef-a6bd-55a1ee2624bd
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Series Object (Project)
+# Series object (Project)
 Represents a collection of related data that makes a row or a column in a chart.

 ## Remarks

 A **Series** object is a member of the **[SeriesCollection](Project.seriescollection.md)** collection, which includes all of the data series in the chart.
 The name of the series is often displayed in the chart legend.